alex-gutev/live_cells/docs-src/docs/basics/error-handling.md

 using mutable computed cells.
 However, we glossed over what happens if the user enters invalid input.

-When a cells created by `mutableString()` is assigned a string which does not represent a valid number, a default value of `0` is assigned.
+When a cell created by `mutableString()` is assigned a string which does not represent a valid number, a default value of `0` is assigned.
 This default value can be changed using the `errorValue`
 argument: